 The applying candidate and their dependent applicants (family members if any) need to submit a police verification certificate from the region they reside, any family members who are above 18 needs to submit a police verification certificate stating there are no criminal records charged on them, moreover, they also need to submit the police verified certificate from other countries if they have lived there for more than 6 months.

 Update on Personal Information

-Here are some of the factors that directly linked with the applicant’s profile and will certainly affect their chance of availing Canadian PR
+Here are some of the factors that are directly linked with the applicant’s profile and will certainly affect their chance of availing of a Canada PR.

 - Lossing Canadian job offer

 The applicant’s dependent might also be a key influencing factor here and their points might also turn anyway around